SOCIALLAB@LIGHTCITY PRESENTED BY

 Recognized as one of Baltimore’s Top 40 under 40 Tammira Lucas is a Mompreneur who has quickly emerge as a trailblazer among professionals and a powerful voice for moms teaching them Business, Balance and Babies.
 Tammira is the CEO The Business Dr. Consulting Firm, Co-Founder of Moms As Entrepreneurs, Co-Founder of The Cube Cowork, Author, Speaker, Philanthropist and Professor.
 Tammira Lucas has over 14 years in the business industry.

 Speaker Topic: Transform The World Through The Workplace.
-Rethinking The Purpose Of Business, And Its Impact On Our Lives And Communities
+Rethinking The Purpose Of Business, & Its Impact On Our Lives And Communities In Conversation With Jeff Cherry

 Joe is a New York Times best-selling author, speaker, entrepreneur, community activist, husband, and father.
 Since 2001, his company, entreQuest (eQ), has focused on just that. eQ’s mission is to shift workforce engagement from 70% disengaged to 70% engaged by leveraging the neuroscience behind the brains in the body and how they influence purpose and drive, emotion and passion, and human perspective and priority.
 In 2016, Joe founded SHIFT Baltimore.
 SHIFT Baltimore is the only action-learning network of localized executives and entrepreneurs committed to solving the world’s biggest issues by shifting the purpose of business.